aaditya29/React-Tutorial/src/Notes/notes.md

 #### Identifying Components By JSX Syntax

+> React.Children provides utilities for dealing with the props.children opaque data structure

 In React’s JSX, a component with children is always identified by an opening tag and a closing tag.Each child must be placed between these two tags.<br>
 When a component has no children, you can invoke it with either `<MyComponent></MyComponent>` or `<MyComponent/>`, but the latter syntax is generally preferred.
-The purpose of self-closing tags is to make code shorter and easier to read.
+The purpose of self-closing tags is to make code shorter and easier to read.<br>